 Larger indel or block substitution events.

-Identification of local misassemblies, including optional opening of new gaps.
+Identification of local misassemblies, including the optional opening of new gaps.

 Pilon then outputs a FASTA file containing an improved representation of the genome from the read data.

-Input Fasta: Specify a FASTA file with the genome draft sequences to be polished.
+Input Sequences: Specify a FASTA file with the genome draft sequences to be polished.
 Multiple reference sequences are allowed (e.g. chromosomes or scaffolds).

 Input BAMs: Provide one or more BAM files of reads aligned to the input draft genome.
 BAM files can be obtained using the DNA-Seq Alignment functionality, to align short-reads to the draft genome.